What To Do at The Hoover Dam – The 10 Best Things To Do

 7. Stop at The Hoover Dam Visitor Center

 The Hoover Dam Visitor Center is a natural stop for many visitors.
 The visitor center has restrooms, a cafe, and a gift shop.
 You can take tours from the Visitor Center and have the opportunity to learn about the history of the dam at your own pace with topographic maps and other historical information located on site.

 The Boulder Dam Hotel is located in nearby Boulder.
 The hotel was built in 1933, just a few years before the construction of the dam was completed.
 The Boulder Dam Hotel originally provided housing for construction workers as they completed work on the dam.
 The hotel is still in operation to this day and has more than 20 rooms for rent.
 The Boulder Dam Hotel also has an art gallery and restaurant.

 If you want to tour Hoover Dam but at your own pace, consider an audio-guided walking tour.
-A tour called Walk BC is available for those who want to learn more about the history of the Hoover Dam and the adjacent city of Boulder.
-The tour takes you past the Hoover Dam and the Boulder City Historic District, which is listed on the National Register of Historic Places.
+A tour called Walk BC is available for those who want to learn more about the history of the Dam and the adjacent city of Boulder.
+The tour takes you past the Dam and the Boulder City Historic District, which is listed on the National Register of Historic Places.

 Boulder City is also worth a visit if you’re exploring Hoover Dam.
-Boulder City contains several historical landmarks along with museums dedicated to the town itself and the Hoover Dam.
+Boulder City contains several historical landmarks along with museums dedicated to the town itself and the Dam.
 And Boulder City also has wonderful restaurants and shops that provide great opportunities for an afternoon of urban exploration and relaxation.

 From the water to the sky, there are many unique and memorable ways to explore Hoover Dam and the surrounding area.
 Don’t hesitate to contact the friendly staff at Christianson Tours if you want to add a kayaking tour of the Hoover Dam to your list of Las Vegas activities.